dentarg/auth0-blog/_posts/2018-01-15-building-real-time-web-applications-using-wolkenkit.markdown

 This is where [Auth0](https://auth0.com/) comes into play, because Auth0 is **identity management as a service**.
 This way you can make use of JWT and OpenID Connect without the need to setup all the identity infrastructure by yourself.
 If you don't have an account yet, now is a good time to <a href="https://auth0.com/signup" data-amp-replace="CLIENT_ID" data-amp-addparams="anonId=CLIENT_ID(cid-scope-cookie-fallback-name)">sign up for a free Auth0 account</a>.

 In your account, you need to create a new client first.
-For that, login and go to the [dashboard](https://manage.auth0.com/).
+For that, log in and go to the [dashboard](https://manage.auth0.com/).
 Then, click the *New Client* button in the upper right corner to create a new client:

 ![Use the Auth0 dashboard to create a new client](https://cdn.auth0.com/blog/wolkenkit/auth0-dashboard.png)